 It should also be noted that in the Kyrgyz Republic there exist courts of arbitration which resolve civil disputes outside the official judicial system.
 From January 1, 2023, disputes over calculation and payment of taxes or recovery of tax arrears are qualified as civil disputes.
 Accordingly, such disputes may be referred to arbitration.
-However, there is no separate law on international commercial arbitration.
 An award is enforceable under a writ of execution issued by the state court.
 In addition, the state court may order provisional measures in the legal cases reviewed by the permanent court of arbitration.